AionSystem/SOVEREIGN-TRACE-PROTOCOL/CONTRIBUTOR-LICENSE-AGREEMENT.md

 ## 1. DEFINITIONS

-**"Contribution"** means any original work of authorship, including modifications, additions, bug fixes, documentation, test cases, or any other material intentionally submitted by you for inclusion in this project.
+**"Contribution"** means any original work of authorship, including modifications, additions, bug fixes, documentation, test cases, issue templates, workflow definitions, scripts, or any other material intentionally submitted by you for inclusion in this project.

 **"Licensor"** means Sheldon K. Salmon, sole copyright owner and architect of the Sovereign Trace Protocol.